 - Remove all non- recyclable and hard to recycle materials

 - Reduce packaging where we can

 - Ensuring all packaging is recyclable

 This 4R approach allows us to deliver and communicate a clear message to our customers on our achievements - by applying the relevant ‘R’ logos to our packaging.

 We are really proud to be the first retailer in Ireland to create a recycling solution for soft plastics.

-In-store collection points, like the one pictured above, will be rolled out to all stores by March 2021 and customers can simply remove unwanted soft plastic packaging - such as cling wrap or outer wrap from water bottle multi-packs - at the end of their shopping trip.
+In-store collection points, like the one pictured above, have been rolled out to all stores and customers can simply remove unwanted soft plastic packaging - such as cling wrap or outer wrap from water bottle multi-packs - at the end of their shopping trip.
 Customers can also leave behind hard, recyclable plastic packaging, such as multi-pack fresh produce packaging, which will be recycled as normal.